The Vocabulary Of Power

 No other type of power can block the use of imperium to destroy, but on its own imperium cannot be used to build.
 It is the most fundamental type of power, but also the crudest.
-Imperium is the type of power to use for conquest, expropriation, and extortion, as well as for enforcing legal decisions or defending against others’ aggressive use of imperium.
+Imperium is the type of power to use for conquest, expropriation, and extortion, for enforcing legal decisions, or for defending against others’ aggressive use of imperium.

 Imperium survives in English in the word emperor, via imperator, which was among the titles of what English-speakers call the Roman Emperors.
 In modern usage, the term closest to the original meaning of imperium is the monopoly on legitimate violence.
 However, the Latin term avoids the connotations of moral or social approval which sneak into the English term.

 Potestas refers to formal control in a nonmilitary organization.
 It is the type of power your boss has over you.
 It can be held by a CEO over a company, a principal over a school, or (in Roman times) a patriarch over a household.